llbit/chunky-docs/docs/chunky2.md

 * Rendering speed is lower overall and in particular with water.
 * Pre-1.13 chunks are not loaded (shown with an error icon in the 2D map).
-* Minecraft 1.13 worlds can contain pre-1.13 chunks and need to be converted for Chunky 2.0 to load them.
+* Minecraft 1.13 worlds can contain pre-1.13 chunks and need to be converted for Chunky 2.2 to load them.
 * Biome colors do not affect water color in Chunky.
-Set a custom water color under the Water settings tab.
+Set a custom water color under the Water settings tab or load a 1.12 resource pack.
-* Material properties do not work right now.